Call-for-Code/Prometeo-Pyrrha/README.md

 # ![Prometeo](/screenshots/prometeo.png?raw=true)

 In the face of natural disasters, such as wildfires, Prometeo protects those who protect us - the firefighters.
-With our solution, we've developed a prototype sensor which sends basic telemetry (temperature, humidity, and smoke concentration).
+With our solution, we've developed a prototype sensor which sends environmental telemetry (temperature, humidity, and smoke concentration).
 This data is processed by a machine learning algorithm which is able to predict firefighter health, indicating if they are OK, soon to be in danger, or in danger.
+The goal is to track real-time status, and eventually use aggregated data to make suggestions that improve health outcomes in the long run.

 View the [project board to track progress against the 1Q 2020 milestones](https://github.com/Code-and-Response/Prometeo/projects/1).